-Located in the centre of Bath, close to the train station and only 11 minutes' train journey from Bristol, the Guildhall is an accessible and convenient venue.
+Conveniently located in the centre of Bath, close to the train station and only 11 minutes' train journey from Bristol, the Guildhall is an accessible and convenient venue.

 The Banqueting Room, one of the most beautiful Georgian rooms in the region, has been used for important civic events since 1775.
 Today, this opulent room offers flexible and versatile space for conferences, meetings, or dinners.
 Unusually for such a prestigious venue, clients can choose their own caterer.

 Let us know if you'd like a guided virtual venue visit.
 We will join you on a virtual tour, answer your questions in real time, and highlight the key points of interest relevant to your event.

 If you hold an event at the Guildhall you can rest assured that the team will work with you every step of the way, so that your event is just as you imagined it.

 The venue has a strong association with local companies and organisations, with many making regular bookings.
 Our clients include: